 When you suffer from injuries due to an auto accident, your first recourse may be to file a claim with your insurance company.

 You likely have personal injury protection (PIP) coverage, a requirement for all Florida motorists.
-Under Florida Statute § 627.736, vehicle owners should carry a minimum of $10,000 in PIP coverage.
+Under Florida Statutes § 627.736, vehicle owners should carry a minimum of $10,000 in PIP coverage.
 Said limit would cover your medical expenses, lost earnings, and other damages resulting from the incident, regardless of whose fault it was.

-You May Have Other Options For Compensation
+You May Have Other Options for Compensation

 Determining Fault in the Car Accident